shader-slang/shader-slang.github.io/docs/auto-diff-tutorial-2.md

     }
 }
 ```
-For MLVec, there are at least two methods to help us convert from and to a normal array.
+For `MLVec`, we declare two methods to help us convert from and to a normal array.

 **Supporting Operations**: